j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Thresholds` defined by the user.

 When `Cellosaurus Database (CLASTR)` is selected as the search type, a report is generated in XLSX format, and can be downloaded via the `Download XLSX` button.
+These results will not be displayed in the app window directly, they must be downloaded.

-## Database File Managment
+## Database File Management

 Users can upload custom database files.
 The files must be in CSV format.
 A 'Sample' header must be present, but custom marker names may be used.
 Note that to score `Amelogenin` using the option provided, there must be a `Amelogenin` header in the uploaded file.